-Stay in your own brand new studio with an Airbnb super host on Mt.
+Stay with an Airbnb super host on Mt.
 Victoria!
+This stylish apartment is just a 2 minute walk to the harbor.
 Wake up to panoramic views of the Wellington Harbor and mountains here.
-This gorgeous stylish studio includes kitchen facilities as well.
+Includes kitchen facilities as well.

 Looking for more itinerary ideas on the North Island?
 Go here.

 1. What is the best month to visit New Zealand?

 It depends what you’re looking for!
 New Zealand’s summer is December to February for best weather (and biggest crowds).
 Winter is June to August for dramatic snow-covered mountains and white water rafting as the snow melts.

 2. How many days do you need to see New Zealand?

 I’d recommend a minimum of two weeks in New Zealand.
 When we visited, we spent one week on the North Island and one week on the South Island.
 That allowed us to hit a few highlights but meant we still missed many wonderful sights.
 Three weeks would be even better!